ladybug-tools/spider/build-well/README.md

 ## Full Screen latest release: [Build Well]( http://ladybug-tools.github.io/spider/build-well/index.html )

+## Concept

+Create 3D building data in a variety of shapes parametrically and export in gbXML format

 ## Features

 This project contains a number of demo examples in the form of a programmer's 'cookbook'.
 The hope is that this code enables you to: